craigphicks/vscodium-docker-ide-demo/README.md

 `docker rm` can be used to remove the container once it is stopped. `docker rmi` can be used to remove an image if no existing containers depend on it.

-## 3. Workaround for VSCodium Terminal Environment Problem
+## 3 Workaround for VSCodium Terminal Environment Problem

-When VSCodium connects to the Docker container via SSH, the shell environment variables (including PATH) in the terminal window would be incorrect - if it were not for the workaround implemented in the `.docker.d/Dockerfile` (shown below) in the *vscodium-docker-ide-demo* repository.
+When VSCodium connects to the Docker container via SSH, the shell environment variables (including PATH) in the terminal window would be incorrect if it were not for the workaround implemented in the `.docker.d/Dockerfile` (shown below) in the *vscodium-docker-ide-demo* repository.

 It seems that VSCodium is clobbering the environment in the terminal window, replacing it with an entirely different environment.

-The workaround is to save the e at Docker build time in a file `~/root/buildtime_env`, and then read that file back into the environment from the `.bashrc` file.
+The workaround is to save the environment at Docker build time in a file `~/root/buildtime_env`, and then read that file back into the environment from the `.bashrc` file.

-This is the  code in the file `.docker.d/Dockerfile` for the workaround, which includes the detailed comments:
+This is the code in the file `.docker.d/Dockerfile` for the workaround, which includes detailed comments:
 ```Dockerfile
 ############ Workaround so the VSCODE terminals (inside the container) ############
 ############ have the correct environment (E.g., PATH)                 ############